 Where to eat in Bath

 Noya’s Cuisine – This is the place to go if you like Asian and Vietnamese cuisine.
 At this cozy small joint, you’ll discover Noya’s dishes, lovingly prepared with seasonal ingredients and local products.
 Indeed, you’ll soon find out that they’re a feast for the eyes and the palate.

 The Ivy Bath Brasserie – British contemporary cuisine in an elegant setting.

 Acorn Vegetarian Kitchen – A small and cozy restaurant, serving delicious vegetarian dishes made from the best fresh local products.
 The colors and presentation are beautiful.

 Note: This post contains affiliate links to carefully selected products and services.
-This means that if you make any purchase, the price for you is the same while I earn a small commission that helps me run the website.
+This means that if you make any purchase, I earn a small commission at no extra cost for you.

 Pin for Later!